 Create a Budget

 The first step you should take on your debt-elimination journey is to create a budget.
 Begin by assessing your monthly income, expenses and debt.

 First, total up all your sources of income.
 This may include income from a full-time job, wages from a side-gig, real estate investments and support payments.

 Next, make a list of all fixed and non-fixed expenses, such as your mortgage/rent payment, auto loan payment, utility bills, phone bill, daycare expenses, groceries, gas and credit card payments.
 Calculate how much you spend each month on miscellaneous items such as coffee, dinners out and other leisurely expenses.
 Ideally, you should separate all expenses into “essential” and “nonessential” categories.

 Finally, subtract your expenses from your income.
-If the total amount you spend exceeds your income, it’s a red flag that you’re living beyond your means and that items from the nonessential category must go.
-If you continue to spend at the rate you’re going, you’re only going to continue to rack up debt.
+It should be a red flag if your spending exceeds your income.
+This means you’re living beyond your means and items from the nonessential category must go.
+Continuing to spend at your current rate means you will continue to rack up your debt.